 Senja in the Arctic Circle is Norway’s second biggest island, famous for sea eagles in summer and whale watching in winter.
-Skrolsvik Kystferie is a glorious waterfront site here, with just eight pitches (plus a few cabins).
+Skrolsvik Kystferie is a glorious waterfront site here, with tent pitches, RV sites plus a few cabins.

 It’s a 40-minute drive from the Ånderdalen National Park, a protected stretch of Alpine coastal forest, fjords and lava fields criss-crossed by hiking trails.